Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The evolution of the cause of the
+The evolution of the cause

-of the public administration contracts (also in the margins of the Constitutional Court decision n.
-271/2019)
+regulation of the public administration contracts (also in the margins of the Constitutional

-The paper aims to examine the main effects, in
+The paper aims to examine

-the field of public administration contracts, of adaptation to the law of the
+the main effects, in the field of public administration contracts, of

-European Union: in particular, the change in the interest behind this kind of
+adaptation to the law of the European Union: in particular, the change in the

-legislation (from the accounting approach, typical of the liberal State, to the
+interest behind this kind of legislation (from the accounting approach, typical

-competitive one).
-In terms of substantive law, this influence seems to manifest
+of the liberal State, to the competitive one).
+In terms of substantive law,

-itself both in relation to the legislative competence, and with regard to the administrative choice of the contractor, with the
+competence, and with regard to the administrative choice of the contractor,

-and, above all, a difficult dialogue between the national and the european jurisprudence concerning the interest in bringing
+of responsibility and, above all, a difficult dialogue between the national and

-proceedings and on the consequent model of procedural protection.
-The analysis
+on the consequent model of procedural protection.
+The analysis contained in the decision n.
+271/2019 of the Constitutional

 ANTONIO RUGGERI